IBM/auction-events/docs/run-local.md

 ## Step 3.
 Install Contract

  Now, let's click on *+ Install* and choose the peer that is available.
 Then the extension will ask you which package to install.
-Choose *voterContract@7.0.0* which is in your `evote/contract` directory which you just cloned.
+Choose *auction@0.0.1* which is in your `contract` directory which you just cloned.

 If all goes well, you should get a notification as shown below.